Vaginal Discharge: Whatโ€™s Normal and When to Worry

 Pelvic Pain

-• Centers for Disease Control and Prevention (CDC).
-STI and vaginal infection information.
+Centers for Disease Control and Prevention (CDC).
+About Sexually Transmitted Infections (STIs).

-• American College of Obstetricians and Gynecologists (ACOG).
-Vaginal health and reproductive care guidance.
+American College of Obstetricians and Gynecologists (ACOG).
+Vaginitis.

-• National Institute for Health and Care Excellence (NICE).
-STI and gynecological infection guidelines.
+National Institute for Health and Care Excellence (NICE).
+Pelvic inflammatory disease.

 This article is for educational purposes only and does not replace professional medical advice.